Emma

 Looking back she also thinks, “I probably would be braver now” and considers “quality of life as opposed to keeping that person alive at all costs.”
 She emphasises the importance of thinking about what the injured individual would want and confronting the fact that there is “no happy ending.”

 Her mother eventually died when her body “closed down” and the feeding tube was withdrawn.
 Even though her death was a release and Emma was very thankful that it was over, she found the manner of her mother’s death very distressing.
-She compares her mother’s end-of-life to the way in which her father died: “He was in the garden, he had a stroke and he died, and that’s what should happen… My mother didn’t have that dignity.”
+She compares her mother’s end-life to the way in which her father died: “He was in the garden, he had a stroke and he died, and that’s what should happen… My mother didn’t have that dignity.”

 Emma organised the funeral just as her mother would have wanted it.
 She was then able to move on with her life.
 She believes that we need to be less fearful of death and that it is very important that doctors provide leadership in ensuring that the patient’s own wishes are factored into decision-making about life-prolonging treatment.